rhubarbdog/kitronik-gamezip64/README.md

 the bomb and fire button 2 drops it
 <br/><br/>
 <code>snake.py</code>
+<br/><br/>
 Use the arrow keys to guide snake around a massive room eating food, growing a longer and longer tail.
 Use the map on the microbit to find your next food.
 Snake is the bright dot, food the faint ones.
-Be warned food goes bad and turns to stone, just like the perimeter wall.
+Be warned food goes bad and turns to stone, just like the perimeter wall made of stone.
 Avoid your tail and avoid stones.
 <br/><br/>